winduum/winduum-docs/docs/docs/base/breakpoints.md

+---
+description: "Breakpoints in Winduum are very close to TailwindCSS, yet they have slightly different values and extended to cover all possible resolutions."
+---

 # Breakpoints

 Breakpoints in Winduum are very close to TailwindCSS, yet they have slightly different values and extended to cover all possible resolutions.